jefdaj/cryptoisland/src/posts/2024/10/22/hack-kobo-elipsa-to-work-offline/index.md

    See the last step at the bottom for an example `tar` command.

 3. Factory reset, select "don't have wifi", connect to computer.
-Note that this will delete your book index + anntations.
+Note that this will delete your book index + annotations.

 # Edit SQLite DB